nvaccess/nvda/user_docs/en/userGuide.md

 #### Data usage statistics dialog {#UsageStatsDialog}

-Starting from NVDA 2018.3, the user is asked if they want to allow usage data to be sent to NV Access in order to help improve NVDA in the future.
-When starting NVDA for the first time, a dialog will appear which will ask you if you want to accept sending data to NV Access while using NVDA.
+When starting NVDA for the first time, a dialog will appear which will ask you if you want to accept sending data to NV Access while using NVDA, in order to help improve NVDA in the future.
 You can read more info about the data gathered by NV Access in the general settings section, [Allow NV Access to gather NVDA usage statistics](#GeneralSettingsGatherUsageStats).
 Note: pressing on "yes" or "no" will save this setting and the dialog will never appear again unless you reinstall NVDA.
 However, you can enable or disable the data gathering process manually in NVDA's general settings panel.
 For changing this setting manually, you can check or uncheck the checkbox called [Allow the NVDA project to gather NVDA usage statistics](#GeneralSettingsGatherUsageStats).